Server-to-Server (S2S) card payments

 Security

-- Never store card data (numbers, CVVs, expiry dates) on your server
+- Never store card data (numbers, CVVs, or expiry dates) on your server

-- RSA encryption must take place on the client side (in the browser) so that raw card data never reaches your server
+- RSA encryption must happen on the client side (in the browser), so raw card data never reaches your server